wzdzzz/osmanthus-next.js/README.md

 ## Getting Started

-Follow these steps to get started with Web-Next.js.
+Follow these steps to get started with osmanthus.

 ### Installation